Daph1986/Postfly-business-card-creator/TESTING.md

   }
 }
 ```
-This ensures that for size the user selects on the screensize the user is on the right div and canvas size is selected.
+This ensures that for size the user selects on the screen size the user is on the right div and canvas size is selected.
 The preview is good now: <br>
 <img src="assets/images/testing_images/preview_bug_fixed.jpeg" alt="Preview bug fixed" width="25%" height="25%"> <br>
 One thing remains to be said, when a size selection is made switching from screen size does not resizes the canvas.
 Only when a new selection is made the proper size will be shown.
-Of course this can been seen as a bug, but with normal usage this will not happen.
+Of course, this can been seen as a bug, but with normal usage this will not happen.

 #### Safari button bug

-The site was tested on Safari webbrowser among others and there appeared to be something wrong with the add text, download & reset buttons section. <br>
+The site was tested on Safari web browser among others and there appeared to be something wrong with the add text, download & reset buttons section. <br>
 <img src="assets/images/testing_images/safari_button_bug1.jpeg" alt="Safari button bug 1" width="35%" height="35%"> <br>
 The buttons were colorless, the following code was tried to fix it: <br>
-creator.html:
+HTML creator.html:
 ```
 <button class="waves-effect btn-large btn-postfly button-spacing" type="button" name="action"
   onclick="addTextField()">Add text field</button>